Port Washington Police District

-The Port Washington Police District is a police district serving portions of the Town of North Hempstead in Nassau County, Long Island, New York, United States.
-The district includes Baxter Estates and Port Washington North, and nearly all of Port Washington.
-It is the only special police district in the state.
+The Port Washington Police District (also known as the Port Washington Police & Port Police and abbreviated as PWPD) is a police district serving portions of the Town of North Hempstead in Nassau County, Long Island, New York, United States.
+It is the law enforcement agency serving the Incorporated Villages of Baxter Estates and Port Washington North – as well as nearly all of the hamlet and census-designated place (CDP) of Port Washington.

+The PWPD is the only special police district in New York state.